wthirsh/wthirsh.github.io/README.md

 ### Report

 Your report should be **delivered via your website**.
-Submit a link to your website on BruinLearn so that your instructor can browse it to find your repot.
+Submit a link to your website on BruinLearn so that your instructor can browse it to find your report.

 To make this simple, you can write the report using a word processor or Latex, then export it as a .pdf file and upload it to the `assets` directory.
 You can then link to it [like so](/assets/project_demo.pdf).
 However, you can also type the report directly onto the website using another markdown page - [here is](/project.md) a template for that.